Minime998/obsidian-vault/uni-notes/CP214-dis-math/applications-of-propositional-logic.md

 #### Translating English Sentences

 Steps to convert an English sentence to a statement in propositional logic
 - identify atomic (simple) propositions and represent using propositional variables
+- determine approp